it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/System_Integrity_Requirements.md

 ### Utilize Centrally Managed Anti-Malware Software

-[Remove?
-Seems out of scope]
-[AMW: Change the language to limit it to product components]

-Utilize centrally managed anti-malware software to continuously monitor and defend each of the organization's workstations and servers.
+Utilize centrally managed anti-malware software to continuously monitor and defend the vendor provided workstations and servers.

 > All endpoints in an election technology solution must use properly installed and constantly running anti-malware software.
 Central management allows administrators to enforce this rule.